-- 8. Openness About Confidential Information Policies and Practices KHSC will make information about its privacy policies and practices available by means of posted notices and brochures at registration points and other public areas as well as on the hospital's Internet site.
-Information provided includes: - a) Contact information for the KHSC Privacy Office, to which complaints or inquiries can be forwarded. - b) The process for a patient to access his/her PHI held by the hospital. - c) A description of the type of PHI held by the hospital, including a general explanation of its use, and common examples of how the information may be shared. - 9.
-Individual Access to Own Confidential Information
+8. Openness About Confidential Information Policies and Practices

+KHSC will make information about its privacy policies and practices available by means of posted notices and brochures at registration points and other public areas as well as on the hospital's Internet site.
+Information provided includes:

+- 8.1 Contact information for the KHSC Privacy Office, to which complaints or inquiries can be forwarded. - 8.2 The process for a patient to access and correct their PHI held by the hospital. - 8.3 A description of the type of PHI held by the hospital, including a general explanation of its use, and common examples of how the information may be shared.

+9. Individual Access to Own Confidential Information

 Upon request, KHSC will inform an individual of the existence of their confidential information and will be given access to that information as allowable under applicable legislation, collective agreements or policy.

-For PHI contact Release of Information at (613) 544-3400 Ext.
-4125.
-For employee access to their own personnel file contact Human Resources-HDH site at (613) 544-3400 Ext.
-2381; People Services and Organizational Effectiveness-KGH site at (613) 549-6666 Ext.
-2365.
-For personal information (non-health) contact the Freedom of Information/Privacy Office at (613) 549-6666 Ext.
+- For PHI: contact Release of Information at (613) 544-3400 Ext.
+4125. - For employee access to their own personnel file: contact People Services -at (613) 549-6666 Ext.
+2365. - For personal information (non-health): contact the Freedom of Information/Privacy Office at (613) 549-6666 Ext.
 2567.

 Fees may apply for accessing or receiving copies of information.